 IS NATURAL BETTER?

 Whilst natural deterrents have been used for centuries, many argue that DEET will trump all natural alternatives on protection time (and they’re right).
 This is due to the accelerated evaporation rates of such oils, like citronella, that when applied topically, remain a deterrent from anywhere between 30 minutes – 2 hours.
-If you don’t have time to re-apply, this can leave you open to attack (because that’s literally what a mosquito will do – attack).
+That means, re-apply regularly.